tstephen/knowprocess.com/wp-content/plugins/error-log-monitor/readme.txt

 2. Dashboard widget configuration screen.

 == Changelog ==

+= 1.6.5 =
+* Fixed a bug where it wasn't possible to filter out log entries that didn't match any of the standard severity levels (notice, warning, error, etc).
+Now you can hide uncategorized log entries by unchecking the "Other" option in filter settings.
+* Fixed a security issue.
+* Tested with the final WP 5.1 release.

 = 1.6.4 =
 * Changed plugin configuration permissions.
 Now you need to have the "install_plugins" capability to change the configuration.
 Previous versions used the "update_core" capability.